yelhousni/batch-subgroup-membership-testing/README.md

 The code uses [gnark-crypto](https://github.com/ConsenSys/gnark-crypto) Golang library.

 ## Organization
-- `bls12381/` contains the implemntation of the new method for the BLS12-381 curve.
+- `bls12381/` contains the implementation of the new method for the BLS12-381 curve.
-- `bls12377/` contains the implemntation of the new method for the BLS12-377 curve.
+- `bls12377/` contains the implementation of the new method for the BLS12-377 curve.
-- `bls12377-new/` contains the implemntation of a new BLS12-377 curve with optimal batch SMT.
+- `bls12377-new/` contains the implementation of a new BLS12-377 curve with optimal batch SMT.
 - `sage/` contains SageMath scripts to validate formulas related to the Tate pairings.